 It’s very clear that the EU don’t want to renegotiate the Withdrawal Treaty.
-Of course some minor alterations may be possible, but big changes aren’t possible.
+Of course some minor alterations may be possible, but big changes are not.
 It may please nobody, but it’s the EU’s best offer to the UK.

 Even giving Scotland the same status as Northern Ireland in the backstop is extremely unlikely: (1) The Tories have no interest in asking for this; (2) the EU would be concerned it would open the door to many other change requests, and (3) the backstop has been designed for a sea border, so it’s unlikely that simply replacing all instances of “Northern Ireland” with “Northern Ireland and Scotland” would work.